Adding a Service

 1. Check the coverage table

 Before starting, look up the service in the Service Coverage table to understand the expected operation count and protocol.
-Also check vendor/moto/moto/{service}/ for the reference Python implementation.
+Also check moto's source for the reference Python implementation if needed.

 2. Create the crate